-Cool Earth is one of the most innovative NGO's that we have come across in a long time and as such we are incredibly excited to share what is a truly modern approach and a truly inspiring organisation with you.
-Illustrate has always been a collaborative effort, we believe passionately in giving a platform to creatives, that two heads are better than one and that having a hundred heads is even better still - Cool Earth however take the concept of collaboration to an entirely different level.
+Cool Earth is one of the most innovative NGO's that we have come across in a long time, as such we are incredibly excited to share what is a truly modern approach, and a truly inspiring organisation, with you.
+Illustrate has always been a collaborative effort, we believe passionately in giving a platform to creatives, that two heads are better than one and that having a hundred heads is even better still - Cool Earth however taken the concept of collaboration to an entirely different level.
 Before we go into the nitty gritty of Cool Earth's approach lets instead get a handle on what exactly they advocate for - why does Cool Earth exist?

 In short, Cool Earth exists because the world's rainforest's are in danger, because this spells trouble for the wider ecosystem, because this means it spells trouble for us and quite simply because not enough was being done about it.
 As such, in 2007 MP Frank Field and entrepreneur Johan Eliasch came together and, shocked by the blindspot that the role of deforestation has on climate change, established Cool Earth with the aim of enacting a radical approach.